HOME

 Leonard S. Black, Chairman

-Leonard S. Black is Chief of DEPTCOR/New Jersey Bureau of State Use Industries.
-DEPTCOR employs 1500 inmates daily providing goods and services to governmental customers throughout the state.
-DEPTCOR's sales reached 17.2 million during the past year.
-Mr. Black is a graduate of Elizabethtown College, Elizabethtown, PA.
+Leonard S. Black is CEO of Black Consulting Services, LLC of Orlando, Florida.
+Former Director of DEPTCOR, the correctional industry arm of the New Jersey Department of Corrections, Len is a past president of the Correctional Industries Association and remains actively involved in this national organization.
+Len has been a member of the Board of Directors of the New Jersey Chapter of the American Correctional Association and was a director in the Trenton Chapter of the Association of Government Accountants.
+Black also served at the request of the Governor on the board of the Commodities and Services Council which oversees work opportunities for blind and handicapped workshops in the state.
+In his capacity at Black Consulting Services, Black provides services to government and private sector organizations in Florida and New Jersey.
+Black is a graduate of Elizabethtown College, Elizabethtown, PA.
 He received his Masters Degree in Public Administration from Rutgers University in 1992.
-Len is a past president of the Correctional Industries Association and remains actively involved in this national organization.
-Len has been a member of the Board of Directors of the New Jersey Chapter of the American Correctional Association for the past 10 years.
-He is a director in the Trenton Chapter of the Association of Government Accountants.
-Black also serves at the request of the Governor on the board of the Commodities and Services Council which oversees work opportunities for blind and handicapped workshops in the state.

-Margaret H. Sanzo-Sneddon is a professional harpist who studied for many years with Ruth Negri Armato of the New York Philharmonic Orchestra.
+Margaret Sneddon is a professional harpist who studied for many years with Ruth Negri Armato of the New York Philharmonic Orchestra.
 In addition to a busy schedule of weddings, concerts, special events and teaching, Sneddon has played in the orchestra for numerous musical theater productions and is a frequent church soloist.
-She is currently working for Radisson Cruise Lines as an entertainer on the Seven Seas Navigator.
+For a number of years she was the on-board harp soloist for Radisson (now Regent) Seven Seas Cruise Lines and also played for Celebrity and the American Queen Steamboat Company.
+Sneddon is on the staff of Mozartina Musical Arts Conservatory and is the founder and director of the Hudson Harp Consort.
+She is also a Certified Therapeutic Music Practitioner and has worked extensively with New York Presbyterian Hospital, Rosary Hill Cancer Care Center and Phelps Hospice.

 Prior to focusing on her career as a musician, Sneddon had a successful practice as a consultant for small businesses.
 Her service included setting up a bookkeeping system for her clients and training them in its use.
-Sneddon also prepared monthly profit and loss reports that analyzed areas of weakness and suggested ways to remedy them.
+Sneddon also prepared monthly profit and loss reports that analyzed strengths and identified areas of weakness.
 She prepared all business and personal taxes for her clients, and represented them at tax audits, business closeouts and sales.

-After successfully expanding her business to 60 clients, Sneddon sold it in 1985 so that she could direct her energy towards creating a successful musical career.
+After expanding her business to 60 clients, Sneddon sold it so that she could direct her energy towards creating a successful musical career.

 Winifred (Freddie) A. Chisholm, Director of Project Development

-Freddie Chisholm is the Production Manager at New Jersey Network Public Television.
-Chisholm has directed and coordinated a number of local and national productions during her 19 years at NJN.
-A major highlight of her career was working as the Production and Technical Coordinator for the world feed of Pope John Paul II's prayer service at Sacred Heart Cathedral in Newark, attended by President and Mrs. Clinton.
+Winifred "Freddie" Chisholm retired as Director of Membership from NJN Public Television & Radio in 2010.
+During her 30 years there, she produced, directed and coordinated a number of local and national productions and special events.
+A major highlight of her career was working as the Production and Technical Coordinator for the world satellite feed of Pope John Paul II's prayer service at Sacred Heart Cathedral in Newark.

-Chisholm also directed Act Against Violence, an NJN help-a-thon with national breaks.
-Working in conjunction with producer, Lisa Morreale, and executive producer, Janice Selinger, this program was designed to recruit volunteers to help at-risk youth.
-In 1995, Chisholm was Executive Producer for an NJN town meeting, WordUp Stop the Violence, with panelists Edward James Olmos, Governor Christine Todd Whitman and public and law enforcement officials.
+Freddie was Executive Producer for the NJN town meeting, WordUp: Stop the Violence, with panelists actor Edward James Olmos, Governor Christine Todd Whitman and public and law enforcement officials.
 An audience of over 400 high school students, as well as youths from New Jersey's juvenile detention system, participated in the town meeting.
-This forum gave everyone an opportunity to openly address the issue of youth violence, and suggest solutions that would help to eliminate violent behavior.
+This forum gave everyone an opportunity to openly address the issue of youth violence and suggest solutions that would help to eliminate violent behavior.

 Jill A. Hargrave, President